Scott Co, Iowa USGenWeb Project

 half-brother of Antoine LeClaire, the founder of Davenport, Iowa.
 I found him

 very intelligent and sociable.
-I enjoyed his company very much and told him
+I enjoyed his company very much and

 so when he left us on our return to Davenport.
 That was Dave LeClaire's last